 After Chris Sharma sent “Biographie” (“Realization”), a former coach of mine told (a much younger) me, “If I could give you all of Sharma’s strength right now, you wouldn’t be able to climb 5.15, because you wouldn’t know what to do with it”.
 Of all the things I learned early on as a young climber, this was the most influential.
 Being strong is good, knowing how to use it is even better.
 Hangboard training can be one of the most effective supplemental training exercises for increasing strength, but it won’t make you a better climber and it can be distracting to a detrimental degree, especially for new climbers.
 It is easy to be seduced by supplemental strength training in general because it is easy to measure and progress is obvious.
 I see most people get overly drawn into supplemental strength training right around the time they hit what they think is their first “plateau”.
 The typical story is: “I’ve been climbing for 2-3 years and now I’ve been stuck at Vwhatever for 6 months OMG HELP, what hangboard protocol is best?”
 First of all, being “stuck at a grade for 3 months is NOT a “plateau”.
 Hell, I’ve been “climbing the same grade” for 5 years, but I’ve gotten better and stronger every single year.
 Climbing grades are not a 1:1 correlation for increase in performance or ability.
 Not by a long shot.
 And getting some amount of pounds stronger on the hangboard isn’t necessarily what you need to climb harder anyway.
 Getting stronger has significant potential to increase your performance, but it is probably not holding you back as much as you think.

-Many of the issues I see with people’s hangboarding comes from an overly rigid concept of which intervals or set and rep schemes are “most effective” or “optimal”, which edge size is “best”, and how much concurrent climbing they should or shouldn’t be doing.
-The reality is that “optimal” for a population and “optimal” for an individual person pursuing and individual goal, are not necessarily the same.
+Many of the issues I see with people’s hangboarding come from an overly rigid concept of which intervals or set and rep schemes are “most effective” or “optimal”, which edge size is “best”, and how much concurrent climbing they should or shouldn’t be doing.
+The reality is that “optimal” for a population and “optimal” for an individual person pursuing an individual goal are not necessarily the same.
 And what is optimum anyway?
 Being able to do 7:3 repeaters for some obscene number of repetitions?
-Or climbing 5.whatever?
+Or climbing 5 whatever?
 If you’re looking to “optimize” your finger strength, get into grip sports (it’s a thing).
 If you’re looking to do hard moves on rock, then you’re going to need a lot more than strong fingers.
-Climbing is a multi-faceted beast that isn’t tamed through the maximal development of any one thing, but through a well rounded approach to balancing and implementing ALL things to one extent or another.
+Climbing is a multi-faceted beast that isn’t tamed through the maximal development of any one thing, but through a well-rounded approach to balancing and implementing ALL things to one extent or another.
 “Optimum” is sending.
 By itself, increasing performance on a hangboard in no way guarantees any sort of actual climbing improvement.
 Combined with intentional climbing practice, the hangboard can be a powerful tool for increasing climbing performance.

 When assessing how to utilize any sort of tool for supplemental training, ask this question: “What can this thing do for me that climbing can’t?”
 The answer to this question usually cuts through a lot of the fog and helps align the use of the tool with the end goal… climbing.
 When you ask that question about hangboarding, the answer is helpfully narrow: The hangboard creates an opportunity to train finger strength in a way that generally replicates climbing in an isolated, measured, consistent, and easily progress-able manner.
 It does this in a way that is superior to climbing.
 Climbing is more about the proper timing, coordination, and application of strength than the raw strength by itself.
 Hangboarding purposefully and effectively strips away the technical components of climbing allowing the climber to focus on addressing raw finger strength.